Hello Brad! Can you tell us how you came to be a professional Animator?

 I was always a fairly good artist and loved to draw so I figured I could go down that route and visual effects seemed to be the way to go.
 Still there were so many fields within VFX and I had no idea which one was for me.
 I was initially drawn to 3d modeling but eventually that lead me to animation, I figured that animation was the closest discipline to film making itself, if I could animate, I could potentially make a film using those skills.

 The biggest problem for me was that back then there wasn't much in the way of animation schools in New Zealand.
 I did a couple of short courses in Wellington, but they were really very broad multimedia courses and only taught a very rudimentary introduction to animation, in hindsight they were a waste of time.
-I then did a 9-month course in Auckland at a school specialising in Animation and VFX which was much better but still taught all the disciplines so animation only made up a small part of it.
+I then did a 9-month course in Auckland at a school specializing in Animation and VFX which was much better but still taught all the disciplines so animation only made up a small part of it.
 It did give me a good base to start from though and I learned how to use Maya.

 Once I graduated the reel I had to show for it was pretty awful.
 I then spent 3 months teaching myself how to animate using tutorials from the internet and just practicing by animating using reference video.
 At the end of it I had a fairly decent reel that landed me my first job as an animator at a small video game company in Wellington called Sidhe Interactive.